 The list of data points highlighting the epidemic of inactive children go on and on.
 De-emphasizing and criticizing the increased structure and involvement little league sports can require undermines a great solution to some of our kids’ greatest needs.
-Parents involved in making activity and sports a significant portion of their children’s lives should be given awards, not preachy viral blog posts about being too involved.
 Society is dying from heart disease and blocked arteries—not ACL injuries, broken arms and Tommy John surgery.

 None of the above means a high level of involvement in little league sports is for everyone.
-In fact, I’d be confident in saying it probably isn’t even for most.
-The needs of families and children differ so greatly that making a one size fits all approach for little league sports impossible.
+In fact, we’d be confident in saying it probably isn’t even for most.
+The needs of families and children differ so greatly, creating a one size fits all approach for sports is impossible.
 As well, intense interest in children’s music, math, spelling, chess and so on shouldn’t be discounted either for many of the same reasons above.

 But, as you think about the value of your involvement in little league sports, please recognize that your family’s emphasis leads to activity, independence and confidence for kids in a society plagued with entitlement and isolating sedentary lives.
 Please also pay close attention to the inter-generational connections forged on drives to and from practices, games and far away tournaments.
 Notice, as well, the genuine opportunity your child is given nearly every season (if not every game) to recover from loss and disappointment.